dragonsploder/Bewof/README.md

 # Bewof (1 kilobyte roguelike)
 ![alt text](Example.png "Logo Title Text 1")
 ### Overview
-Bewof is a simple roguelike which fits in one kilobyte (1024 bytes) of C source code.
-This project was inspired by [ZigClimb](http://flend.net/zigclimb/index.html)
+Bewof is a simple roguelike which fits in one kilobyte (1024 bytes) of C source code This project was inspired by [ZigClimb](http://flend.net/zigclimb/index.html)
 ### Compile
-Bewof should compile an any Unix based system (tested an MacOS) Bewof only requires [ncurses](https://www.gnu.org/software/ncurses/ncurses.html) to build, so make sure you have it installed.
+Bewof should compile an any Unix based system (tested an MacOS) Bewof only requires [ncurses](https://www.gnu.org/software/ncurses/ncurses.html) to build, so make sure you have it installed
 ```
 $git clone https://github.com/dragonsploder/Bewof.git
 $cd Bewof